 How to Add Subtitles to an MP4 Video on Windows or Mac

-To add subtitles to an MP4 video, follow these steps:
+Here’s how to add subtitles to an MP4 video:

 Subtitles are a handy feature for many reasons.
 Unfortunately, some MP4 video files do not have subtitles encoded.
 However, it is possible to add subtitles to an MP4 video using a video converter.